pojntfx/nextcloud-talk-bot-framework/OCI.md

 # OCI

-An Open Containers Initiative (OCI) image that provides `nxtalkproxyd` is available at [Quay.io](https://quay.io/rzerres/nctalkproxyd).
+An Open Containers Initiative (OCI) image that provides `nctalkproxyd` is available at [Quay.io](https://quay.io/rzerres/nctalkproxyd).

 The images can be combined with the bot image of `nctalk-bot-jitsi`.
 Its up to you, to